antronerds/r2-tutorials/original/R2Tutorials.md

-1. Logon the R2 homepage and select Kaplan Meier – By Annotated parameter.
+1. Logon the R2 homepage and select Kaplan Meier ï¿½ By Annotated parameter.
 You can find this option either in the left menu panel on the main screen or in field 3 at the type of analysis pull down menu.
 Using the Kaplan Meier module via the left menu